NileshChandekar/emulated_stack/README.md

 	* The Emulated Virtual Environment for Network, Security and DevOps professionals
 	* EVE-NG is graphical network emulators that support both commercial and open-source router images.
-	* The UNetLab/EVE-NG network emulator runs in a virtual machine so it can be set up Windows, Mac OS, or Linux computers.
-Its graphical user interface runs in a web browser.
 	* For more details [Click Here](http://eve-ng.net/)

 ### What is Vyos